igorbasko01/unity-breakout/.tasks/tasks/TASK-1.md

 ```

 The basic approach is as follows:
-- [ ] Create IStickable interface.
+- [x] Create IStickable interface.
-- [ ] Create MonoBehaviour that implements the IStickable interface.
+- [x] Create MonoBehaviour that implements the IStickable interface.
 It is stickable only until fired.
-- [ ] Attach this MonoBehaviour to the paddle.
+- [x] Attach this MonoBehaviour to the paddle.
-- [ ] Create input action for LMB, Touch tap, and Keyboard Space, that will disable the stickiness.
+- [x] Create input action for LMB, Touch tap, and Keyboard Space, that will disable the stickiness.
+- [x] Implement the Ball's stickiness logic.

 ## Notes